linuxboot/heads-wiki/Installing-and-Configuring/OS/Generic.md

 Securely Booting Installation Media
 ----

-Heads also supports booting directly from verified ISOs on a standard disk partition.
-In this scenario heads will check the ISO against a detached PGP signature file.
+Heads also supports booting directly from detached, signed ISOs on a standard disk partition.
+In this scenario heads will check the ISO against a detached PGP signature file which must be stored with the iso at the root of the partition in the standard .sig or .asc format.
 The ISO must be signed by a valid key for the boot process to succeed--either the distribution signing key or your own key.

 If not using one of the included Operating Systems--where the vendor public key is [stored in the heads ROM](https://github.com/osresearch/heads/tree/master/initrd/etc/distro/keys)--you must verify the media immediately after download and sign it with your own key to establish a chain of trust.

 To verify an ISO with your key, create a partition with a Heads compatible filesystem on a USB storage device and copy the ISO image to it.
-The most common filesystems are: FAT and ext.
 The layout might look like this:

 ```shell
 /Qubes-R4.0-x86_64.iso